ropensci-archive/fulltext/README.md

 rOpenSci has a number of R packages to get either full text, metadata, or both from various publishers.
 The goal of `fulltext` is to integrate these packages to create a single interface to many data sources.

-`fulltext` attempts to make it easy to do text-mining by supporting the following steps:
+`fulltext` makes it easy to do text-mining by supporting the following steps:

 * Search for articles
 * Fetch articles
 * Get links for full text articles (xml, pdf)
 * Extract text from articles / convert formats
 * Collect bits of articles that you actually need
+* Download supplementary materials from papers

 Additional steps we hope to include in future versions:

-* Analysis enable via the [tm](https://cran.rstudio.com/web/packages/tm/) package and friends, or via [Spark-R](https://amplab-extras.github.io/SparkR-pkg/)
+* Analysis enabled via the [tm](https://cran.rstudio.com/web/packages/tm/) package and friends, and via [Spark-R](https://amplab-extras.github.io/SparkR-pkg/) to handle especially large jobs
 * Visualization

-You can also download supplementary materials from papers.

 Data sources in `fulltext` include: